Pictured cutting the ribbon is Licking County Health Commissioner and MHA Board member Joe Ebel

 NEWARK – Kelli Hopkins knows when some people hear the word clinic, they might envision an impersonal space or a hectic setting.

 It is important to understand that communication related to patient healthcare is the main reason clinicians text on the job.
 While helping to improve communication efficiency, basic text messages are not secure, placing hospital systems at risk for fines and opening doors for criticism.
 With hipaa compliant secure text messaging there is nothing to worry about since your messages will be protected.
+Learn more about data privacy and HIPAA compliance, look for Delphix.

 “This reminds me of going into a doctor’s office,” Hopkins said.
 “We are really happy to be in this space now.”